RomanKosobrodov/mikula/README.md

 ```
 A list of supported EXIF tags is included in [EXIF-tags.md](https://github.com/RomanKosobrodov/mikula/blob/master/EXIF-tags.md).

+# Gallery configuration

+Gallery configuration is stored in `source/configuration.yaml`.

 # Installing from source

 If you plan to contribute to Mikula you will need to install it from the source.